Founder & Lead Editor

 Design and Build Quality

-Alright, let's get into the nuts and bolts of the New Balance 740.
-Honestly, when you hold it, you can feel that New Balance commitment to quality, even on a more accessibly priced model.
+Let’s get into the nuts and bolts of the New Balance 740.
+Even at a more accessible price, it still feels like New Balance put real care into the build.
 It’s a shoe with a story, and you can see it in the construction.

-Let me explain the upper first.
-The foundation is a classic open-knit mesh.
-This is pretty standard for running shoes of its era, designed to provide a baseline of breathability and a lightweight feel.
-But the real visual action comes from the overlays.
-New Balance used these really dynamic, angular synthetic or leather panels that crisscross the upper.
-They're not just for show; they provide crucial structure and support to the mesh, locking your foot in place.
-It's this design choice that gives the 740 its signature 'Y2K' techy look.
-Capping it all off is that molded TPU 'N' logo on the side—it's a simple, effective piece of branding that feels very of-its-time.
+Start with the upper.
+The foundation is a classic open-knit mesh, pretty standard for running shoes of its era, giving you a baseline of breathability and a lightweight feel.
+The real visual impact comes from the overlays: angular synthetic or leather panels that crisscross the upper.
+They aren’t only for looks; they add structure and support to the mesh, helping lock the foot in place.
+That’s also what gives the 740 its signature 'Y2K' techy look.
+And the molded TPU 'N' logo on the side is the final touch, simple and very of-its-time.

-Now, the midsole is where the magic happens, and it's all about one word: ABZORB.
-This isn't just some marketing fluff; ABZORB has been one of New Balance's premier cushioning technologies for decades.
-It's a proprietary foam blend engineered to provide an exceptional combination of cushioning and compression resistance.
-What that means in plain English is that it’s great at absorbing impact when your foot strikes the ground, but it doesn't just flatten out and die.
-It bounces back, maintaining its supportive properties over time.
-The 740’s midsole is segmented, which adds a bit of visual complexity and likely aids in flexibility.
+The midsole is where the shoe earns its reputation, and it comes down to one word: ABZORB.
+This isn’t marketing fluff—ABZORB has been a core New Balance cushioning technology for decades.
+It’s a proprietary foam blend built to balance cushioning with compression resistance.
+In plain English: it absorbs impact, but it doesn’t just flatten out and give up.
+It rebounds and keeps its supportive feel over time.
+The midsole is segmented too, which adds visual detail and likely helps flexibility.

-Flipping the shoe over, you'll find a solid rubber outsole.
-There’s nothing too fancy here, just a durable, hard-wearing material designed for reliable grip on pavement and other hard surfaces.
-It’s a workhorse outsole, meant to last.
-It’s interesting to note that some of the modern re-releases have borrowed outsole designs from other popular models like the 530, which speaks to New Balance's modular approach to retro design.
+Flip the shoe over and you’ll find a solid rubber outsole.
+Nothing fancy, just durable material meant for reliable grip on pavement and other hard surfaces.
+It’s a workhorse outsole built to last.
+It’s also interesting that some modern re-releases borrow outsole designs from other popular models like the 530, which shows New Balance’s modular approach to retro design.

 In terms of weight, it comes in at around 319 grams.
-For a shoe that looks this substantial and has its roots in basketball, that's surprisingly light.
-It won’t weigh you down during a long day on your feet.
-The special tech is clearly centered on that ABZORB midsole, but the supportive TPU overlays and, on the original basketball version, a speed lacing system, were also key features.
+For a shoe that looks this substantial and has roots in basketball, that’s surprisingly light.
+It won’t feel like a brick during a long day on your feet.
+The special tech is clearly centered on ABZORB, but the supportive TPU overlays and, on the original basketball version, a speed lacing system, were also key features.

-As for common durability issues, the shoe is generally praised for its solid build.
-The primary "issues" aren't really about things breaking down, but rather about performance limitations.
-The most frequently cited problems are that the shoe isn't waterproof in the slightest—that mesh upper will let water right in—and that its breathability doesn't quite live up to the visual promise of all that mesh.
+As for common durability issues, the shoe is generally praised for a solid build.
+The main “issues” people bring up aren’t usually failures, but limitations.
+The most frequent ones are that it’s not waterproof at all (that mesh will let water straight in) and that breathability doesn’t always match what the upper looks like it should deliver.

 Comfort and Fit

-When it comes to a lifestyle sneaker you're going to wear all day, comfort is king.
-And let's be real, the New Balance 740 absolutely delivers on this front.
-Here’s the thing, it’s one of those shoes that feels good the second you put it on.
+For a lifestyle sneaker you’ll wear all day, how it feels matters more than anything.
+And the New Balance 740 delivers here.
+It’s one of those shoes that feels good the moment you put it on.

-The general consensus on sizing is that the 740 fits true to size for the majority of people.
-If you’re a standard size 10 in most sneakers, a size 10 in these should fit you just right.
-The standard 'D' width provides a nice, medium fit that isn't overly restrictive.
-There's a decent amount of room in the toe box, so your toes won't feel cramped or squished.
-However, a small caveat for my wide-footed friends out there: if you typically need a bit more space, you might want to consider going up a half size.
-Or, if you can find a wide-width '2E' version, that would be the ideal choice to get that perfect fit without any uncomfortable squeezing.
+Sizing consensus is that the 740 fits true to size for most people.
+If you're a standard size 10 in most sneakers, a size 10 here should fit just right.
+The standard 'D' width lands in a nice middle ground without feeling overly restrictive, and there’s decent room in the toe box.
+If you usually need extra space, going up a half size can help.
+Or, if you can find a wide-width '2E' version, that’s the cleanest way to get room without adding unnecessary length.

 Love the comfort features?